comit/sonoff-bridge/Upload.md

 - Port: Your COM port connected to sonoff

 Verify and/or compile the project and upload to your sonoff using the serial connection established above.

-### Uploading via OTA

-This method is only available after flashing Sonoff-Tasmota once.

-Verify and upload an OTA image to your web server with option `Upload Using: OTA_upload`.

-You may also use sonoffs web server and upload the file directly.

-Enable debug messages with command `seriallog 3`.